apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Events.md

 | `clientIpAddress`                          | Client IP address
 | `serverIpAddress`                          | Server IP address
 | `agent`                                    | User-Agent of the browser
 | `geoLatitude`                              | Geo Latitude of authentication request's origin
 | `geoLongitude`                             | Geo Longitude of authentication request's origin
 | `geoAccuracy`                              | Accuracy measure of the location
 | `geoTimestamp`                             | Timestamp of the geo location request

 ## GeoLocation

 CAS attempts to record the geolocation properties of the authentication requests, by allowing the browser to ask for user's consent.
 Should consent not be granted or geolocation not supported by the browser, CAS will ignore the geolocation data when it attempts to record the event.

-To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).
+To learn more, please [review this guide](GeoTracking-Authentication-Requests.html).

 ## Configuration

 The following storage backends are available for consumption of events:

 ### MongoDb

 Stores authentication events into a MongoDb NoSQL database.

 ```xml